DinaLio/rsschool-cv/cv.md

 - English - level B2 (or maybe higher)
 - Russian - native language
 - Ukrainian - read and translate fluently
-- Bulgarian - understand and can translate
+- :bulgaria: Bulgarian - understand and can translate
 - Dutch - I am studying at the moment

 ***